TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 11/John 11.27.md

 ---

-She saith unto him, Yea, Lord: I have believed that thou art the Christ, the Son of God, [even] he that cometh into the world.
+She said to him, "Yes, Lord.
+I have come to believe that you are the Christ, God's Son, he who comes into the world."